MariaDelCarmenLuque/api_dessert_store/README.md

 ## Description

-[This project is an API for a Dessert Store App where you can register & login users, create products,search products by category.
+This project is an API for a Dessert Store App where you can register & login users, create products,search products by category.

 As an *ADMIN* user, you can create, uodate, delete and disable products, upload images per product and, show client orders.

-As a *USER* user, you can see, buy and like products, see the product details, add products to cart and, show your orders.
+As a *USER* client, you can see, buy and like products, see the product details, add products to cart and, show your orders.

 ## Installation